ChrisColeTech/todo-list-mcp/README.md

 ```

 ### **Feature Development Pipeline**
+**User prompt:** *"I'm building a user authentication feature with multiple components in `/features/user-auth/components`.
+Create tasks for each component with the full development workflow from structure to testing."*

 **What it does:** Break down complex features into component-level tasks with complete development lifecycle.

 **How our MCP makes it better:**